 Ear Training

 Ear-training and Sight-singing classes are closely coordinated with the Music Theory curriculum.
 Students are strongly encouraged to complete all Ear-training requirements during the first two years of study.
-Students who are not able to show proficiency on Ear-training placement exams will be placed into an intensive section.
-Note: students who are placed into a Perfect Pitch section are exempt from the second year of Ear-training.
+Note: students who are placed into the accelerated section are exempt from the second year of Ear-training.

 Keyboard Studies